Theodoor van Loon: master of light, grandeur and religious beauty

 Scherpenheuvel- Basiliek van Onze-Lieve-Vrouw van Scherpenheuvel, Theodoor van Loon - de Mariacyclus-© KIK-IRPA

 Even though the name Theodoor van Loon does not resonate like those of Rubens or Van Dyck, the baroque painter left behind some astounding masterpieces.
-In his art, he mixed the baroque Italian grandeur with the refined Flemish reality in a unique way.
+In his art, he mixed baroque Italian grandeur with refined details in a unique way.

-At a young age, Van Loon travelled to Rome, where he was a student of Caravaggio.
+At a young age, Van Loon traveled to Rome, where he was influenced by Caravaggio.
 You can clearly see this in his dramatic light-dark contrasts.
 His exceptional talent was already evident in his earliest works, which were infused with Caravaggistic elements and praised for their dramatic and emotional depth.

 Back in Brussels, Theodoor van Loon painted a series of masterpieces for churches and monasteries.
 With refined brushstrokes, he brought saints and biblical scenes to life.
 With his ability to depict the deeper meaning of religious stories, he portrayed the intense spirituality of his era like no other.